carpentries-incubator/python-business/_episodes/01-conditional_loop.md

 {: .challenge}

 ## Loops
-One of the greatest things about programming is that machines can do repititive things for you.
-We will soon be dealing with 90,000 rows of data, loops will be very helpful for you.
+One of the greatest advantages of programming is that the machines can do repetitive things for you.
+We will soon be dealing with 90,000 rows of data, and loops will be very helpful for you.
 An example task that we might want to repeat is getting every elements in a list.
 ~~~
-assertions = ["Existance","Rights and Obligations","Completeness","Valuation and Allocation"]
+assertions = ["Existence","Rights and Obligations","Completeness","Valuation and Allocation"]
 ~~~
 {: .language-python}